Women in WWE: Early history (1980s–1990s)

 Sherri initially debuted on July 24, 1987, by defeating The Fabulous Moolah for the WWF Women's Championship.
 Renaming herself 'Sensational' Sherri, she reigned as champion for fifteen months before losing it to Rockin' Robin; after losing several rematches, Martel took a short leave of absence in early 1989 before being repackaged as Savage's manager.
 Also in 1987 Mike McGuirk was introduced as the first female ring announcer of the promotion, arriving after Jesse Ventura referred her to the WWF.
 In the fall of 1987, McGuirk provided color commentary for several arena show tapings in the Houston, Texas area, which aired on Prime Time Wrestling.

 The first Survivor Series pay-per-view saw the first female elimination match.
 In February 1989, the WWF Women's Tag Team Championship was deactivated and The Glamour Girls (Leilani Kai and Judy Martin) were the final title holders.
 Sapphire debuted in November 1989 on Saturday Night's Main Event XXV as a 'fan' cheering on Dusty Rhodes at ringside in his match against Big Boss Man.
-Sapphire began to manage Rhodes, who adapted Rhodes' gimmick as she adorned black outfits with yellow polka dots.
+Sapphire began to manage Rhodes, and adopted Rhodes' gimmick, as she adorned black outfits with yellow polka dots.
 Sapphire and Rhodes later feuded with Randy Savage and Sensational Sherri and wrestled in a tag team match at WrestleMania VI.
 Rockin' Robin was the last WWF Women's Champion in the late 1980s.

 In 1990, Sensational Sherri remained with Randy Savage, while Sapphire worked with Dusty Rhodes.
 Sapphire later departed from the company in mid-1990.
 Miss Elizabeth worked primarily with Dusty Rhodes and Sapphire between WrestleMania VI and SummerSlam (1990).
 Miss Elizabeth returned in 1991 and was a key player in Randy Savage's retirement match with The Ultimate Warrior at WrestleMania VII; Miss Elizabeth left the company for good in April 1992; shortly after her departure, Savage and Miss Elizabeth divorced in real life.
 At WrestleMania IX, Luna Vachon debuted and initially aligned herself with Shawn Michaels.
 Later, she aligned herself with Bam Bam Bigelow to feud with Sherri and Tatanka.
 Martel left the company in 1993.